jtribe/ios-tools/README.md

 export WORKSPACE="$PROJECT.xcworkspace"
 export TEST_SCHEME="${PROJECT}Tests"
 export UI_TEST_SCHEME="${PROJECT}UITests"
-export DESTINATION="platform=iOS Simulator,name=iPhone 6,OS=9.0"
+export TEST_DESTINATION="platform=iOS Simulator,name=iPhone 6,OS=9.0"
 ```

 ### `config/` directory

 The following files should be created in the `config/` directory.
-The `.p12` files can be exported from your Keychain.
+The certificates The `.p12` files can be exported from your Keychain.

 - _iOS Developer_ certificate and private key in `developer.cer` and `developer.p12`
 - _iOS Distribution_ certificate and private key in `distribution.cer` and `distribution.p12`